-Theme Strengths Development Plan Plans for developing and implementing a full shared care record , allowing the safe flow of patient data between care settings, and the aggregation of data for population health.
+28 1 Theme Strengths Development Plan implementi care reco safe flow between ca the aggreg developing and ting a full shared ord, allowing the of patient data care settings, and gation of data for ation health.
 The system has a live Integrated Care Record Solution, which is already well populated with data from partner organisations and provides the foundation upon which to build integrated care tools and enhanced data to improve health and care for the local population.
 Active members of the Local Health and Care Records (LHCR) Group across the West Midlands and accordingly are committed to sharing the data in the Integrated Care Record with partners across the region through the LHCR programme.
 Close collaboration with Shropshire, Telford and Wrekin STP will see the Staffordshire and Stoke-on-Trent ICR shared to create a single integrated care record covering both regions, which will prove especially useful for MPFT who provide services in both areas.
 During 2021, continued development of the ICR through our Shared Care Record (One Health & Care) delivery plans.
 Deployment of personal Health records app, by February 2021, to the local population to empower the self-management agenda.
 Core reviews planned of foundation IT services and planned maturity assessments utilising the HIMMS continuity of care model.
 Digital and PHM work streams to continue to collectively work on data sharing protocols.

 Theme Strengths Development Plan System plans that reflect the key local recovery, performance and delivery challenges and that incorporate a development plan for the system.
 This should explicitly reference delivery across the system architecture, i.e. place and provider collaborative(s).
-Confidence in reprioritised LTP delivery and recovery plans An agreed FYDP that was determined ready to publish pre Covid-19.
+Confidence in reprioritised LTP delivery and recovery plans The system development plan is contained within this document and is based on a detailed review of the ICS must dos, consistent operating arrangements and the ICS maturity matrix.
+An agreed FYDP that was determined ready to publish pre Covid-19.
 For 2021/22 started to develop system level strategic framework design and delivery groups for the system operating plan.
 System partners developed a Phase 3 delivery plan which set out how the STP would recover health and care services, whilst managing the additional demand of winter pressures, and living alongside Covid-19.
 Organisational phase 3 plans were used to support the development of recovery plans at the system and ICP level.
-ICP priorities identified in the summer of 2020 and the ICP self-assessment alignment to the Stop of the summer of 2020 and the ICP self-assessment alignment to the summer of 2020 and the ICP self-assessment alignment to the stop of the summer of 2020 and the ICP self-assessment alignment to the summer of 2020 and the ICP self-assessment alignment to the stop of the summer of 2020 and the ICP self-assessment alignment to the stop of the summer of 2020 and the ICP self-assessment alignment to the stop of the self-assessment alignment to the sto Covid Wave 1 lessons learned, FYDP and phase 3 stock take to inform ICS planning by March 2021.
+ICP priorities identified in the summer of 2020 and the ICP self-assessment alignment to the FYDP.
+A Transformation Delivery Unit in place that supports the transformation agenda with recognition that this will need to be refreshed in order to fulfil the system wide PMO function.
+Strong engagement with PCN CD to ensure alignment with the place agenda.
+Covid Wave 1 lessons learned, FYDP and phase 3 stock take to inform ICS planning by March 2021.
 UEC plan and priority areas to be reviewed and refreshed.
 Develop the system level strategic framework and system operating plan.
 Focus on delivery on of the trajectories in the Phase 3 recovery plan.
 Use Phase 3 recovery plans as a platform from which to deliver the constitutional standards.
 Directors of Strategy take the leadership on development of the system operating plan.
 Delivery of the ICP priority areas with a refreshed focus on place Confirmation of place leadership to help drive local delivery and implementation

-2 Self Assessment: Capital and Estates Plans
+Self Assessment: Capital and Estates Plans